obi4wan-b-v/ngx-graph/README.md

 If you are still here:

-We wanted a way to center the graph after the view is initialized.
+We wanted a way to center the graph after the view is initialized on our [OBI Bots](https://www.obi4wan.com/en/solutions/chatbots-ai-solutions/) platform.
 In the case of varying graph sizes (some are huge, some are not) it is unpredictable when we should center the graph from the host.
 So, we added a hook.
 To use it:

 ```html
 <ngx-graph ... (postInitHandler)="handleEvent()" ...>